sapensadler/sapensadler.github.io/content/posts/devops/what-is-devops.md

 - devops
 draft: false
 ---
-# The goal
+# Why DevOps?

-Technology is at the heart modern civilisation.
-We want this technology to do 3 things:
+We want our technology to do 3 things:

 1. Work correctly
 2. Work reliably
 3. *Quickly* adapt to changing needs

+DevOps aims to allow engineering teams to attain these 3 goals.

 # Software Development and Operations